"Do unto others as you would have them do unto you." - The sentiment

 are, you know that being unethical will ultimately reduce or limit your own

 morale.
+The person you HAVE to live with is yourself!
 The key word, of course, is ENLIGHTENED!

 Besides the conflation of these two different aspects, there

 seems to be two additional major problems that confront us in

 sorting these issues out.
 The first is, of course, that we do not live in an

 ideal world, with ideal parents, ideal values, training and thinking, and

 therefore it is unreasonable to expect perfect behavior.
 The second problem

 is that we are awash in artificial, arbitrary fiat, false "moral" instruction that

 comes to us from the legalistic faction of the various religions.
 And then,

 best of all devices for